GateHouseMedia/PLBID/FAQS.md

 What is Period Linked Birth-Infant Death Data?

 ### Answer
 The linked Birth/Infant Death data set links information from the birth certificate to information from the death certificate for each infant death in the United States.
-The purpose of the linkage is to provide a data set that adds the many additional variables from the birth certificate to the death certificate record to enable more detailed analyses of infant mortality patterns.
-The linked file is used for calculating infant mortality rates by race and ethnicity, which are more accurately measured from birth certificate data than from data on the death certificate. *(Source: Centers for Disease Control and Prevention, National Center for Health Statistics (CDC/NCHS))*
+The purpose of the linkage is to provide a data set that adds the many additional variables from the birth certificate to the death certificate record to enable more detailed analyses of infant mortality patterns. *(Source: Centers for Disease Control and Prevention, National Center for Health Statistics (CDC/NCHS))*

 ### Question
 Is this a reliable data set to use for this type of analysis?